Back

 LFRI GOALS

-• Increase the quality of STEM education in K-12, postsecondary community college programs, and higher education serving underrepresented minority communities.
+• Increase the quality of STEM education in K-12, postsecondary community college programs, and higher education.

-• Provide digitally enhanced STEM literacy experiences through informal learning that will serve the wider public and Hispanic communities.
+• Provide digitally enhanced STEM literacy experiences through informal learning that will serve ALL Americans and the wider public.

 • Support faculty at SRSU and teachers in secondary education through a STEM mentoring program.

-• Perform education research to investigate pedagogical approaches in STEM education targeting underrepresented minority populations.
+• Perform education research to investigate pedagogical approaches in STEM education.

 LFRI is a multidisciplinary effort seeking to better understand how literacy, culturally responsive teaching, and mentoring might improve STEM education through targeted programming designed to increase STEM teaching certifications, the quality of STEM education teaching, and increase the retention of STEM undergraduate students.
 Specifically, LFRI will seek to maximize efficiency and provide support to 3 program focal areas: